unicef/publicgoods-toolkit/community.md

 find a lot of them showing up in the public repository -- maybe we didn't know the right places to look, though.
 The development forum mailing list is pretty diverse, however, so on that basis it's fair to say the project has some diversity.
-The Mifos web site also mentions a marketplace/app store but we couldn't find a link or other reference online.

 **KEY RECOMMENDATION**: Encourage commercial participation to improve a DPG's adoption and sustainability, but take care to foster